Google Translate Disclaimer

 3. The Pan-Canadian Joint Consortium for School Health (JCSH)

 The Pan-Canadian Joint Consortium for School Health (JCSH) is a partnership of provincial and territorial governments from across Canada, working together to promote the well-being and achievement of children and youth in the school setting.
-The JCSH offers tools and toolkits, reports and resources to support schools and community members.
-The resources address specific topics such as mental health or youth engagement or are used to share their success with others across the country.
+The JCSH offers tools and toolkits, reports and resources in English and French to support schools and community members.
+Below is a listing of current resources:

 To learn more about the Joint Consortium for School Health and to access their resources, please visit the JCSH website.